 Earlier this month, we went to Abbenes in North Holland to pick some strawberries.
-The estate grows strawberries, blueberries, blackberries and raspberries.
+The farm grows strawberries, blueberries, blackberries and raspberries.
 We were surprised by how generous and juicy the fruits were.
 Additionally, they were full of taste – nothing comparable to supermarket produce!
 We came home with two large and one small bakjes (trays).
 The next day, I baked and served this lovely tart to our friends over some fresh mint tea and coffee.

 This strawberry tart is made of shortcrust pastry and crème madame (pastry cream aired with whipped cream / chantilly).
 Sweet fruits will make a huge difference in the mouth, so work with quality berries.
 Happy baking!

 Makes 1 tart (22 cm tart mold).
 Serves 6.

 2. Roll out the dough on a floured surface.
 It should be about 2-3 mm thick.